 - Its current, future and past students;

-- Its staff and their trade unions;
+- Its staff and their trade unions.
+The senior management team are named on page 2.
+The trade unions of which the Etc. staff are members are the University and College Union, and UNISON;

-- Education sector funding bodies;
+- · Education sector funding bodies;

 - FE Commissioner;

 - Local employers (with specific links);

 - Local Authorities;

 - TVCA;

 - Local Enterprise Partnerships (LEPs);

+- Membership organisations;

 - Partner schools and the local community;

 - Teesside University;

 - Other FE institutions;

 - Professional bodies;

 - Barclays Bank;

 - MPs; and

 - The Prince's Trust.